zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/dbms-dcat-dialog-edited.png " ")

-## Task 8: Synchronize All of the Data Assets in Data Catalog
+## Task 7: Synchronize All Data Assets in Data Catalog

 So far in this lab, you synchronized only the **`moviestream_sandbox`** Object Storage Bucket.
 In this task, you will synchronize all of the data assets folders.